chotipat/AI-Guidelines-PSCP/README.md

 You may read sample files in `examples/` to understand the expected level of detail, but you must not copy sample content into your own submission.

-Thai `.th.md` files are provided for the README, course AI instructions, and workflow documents.
+Thai `.th.md` files are provided for the README, workflow documents, and sample examples.

-The English files remain the primary files for AI tools and coding agents.
+The English instruction files remain the primary files for AI tools and coding agents.

 ---